Virginia Polytechnic Institute & State University

 Photo: Jonathan Hillyer

-Award for Excellence - Educational/Spiritual Design
+Award for Excellence in Educational / Spiritual Design

 Architectural Precast Association